 - Two excellent critical analysis essay examples.

-When we hear the word “criticism,” we often associate it with negative judgments.
+When you hear the word “criticism,” you might associate it with negative judgments.
 However, to criticize doesn’t necessarily mean to find faults.
 Even though criticism involves active disagreement, it strives to understand the meaning further and evaluate its efficiency.
-We call it constructive criticism.
+This is called constructive criticism.
+Instead of finding faults, such an evaluation promotes a better understanding of a work.

 Aside from art and literature, critical analysis is often used in theoretical research, nursing, and social work.
 In any of these areas, you have an opportunity to exercise your critical faculties.